Holiday and Christmas Events in Yorktown December 2022

 This is one of the most anticipated Yorktown events every year.
-Close to 60 vendors line the street in a socially distanced set-up – selling everything from local art like paintings, jewelry, and photography to breads, sweets, and other goodies.
+Close to 100 vendors line the street for the weekend – selling everything from local art like paintings, jewelry, and photography to breads, sweets, and other goodies.
 Get your greenery and Christmas wreaths too!

 The Town Crier rings in the market at 10 a.m. followed by a performance from The Fifes and Drums of York Town to open the market.
 Then, Santa Claus himself will ride in on York County’s first fire truck before greeting the crowd.
 Expect strolling musical entertainment to add to the festive atmosphere.
 It simply doesn’t get more Christmas than this!

 The Market continues on Sunday from 11 to 3, so if you can’t make it on Saturday, you have another chance!
-For the second day, vendors, artists, and food trucks will line the street in a socially distanced set-up selling everything from local art (including ornaments) to seasonal foods to greenery and Christmas wreaths.
+For the second day, vendors, artists, and food trucks will line the street selling everything from local art (including ornaments) to seasonal foods to greenery and Christmas wreaths.
 Expect strolling musical entertainment to add to the festive atmosphere and a special ice carving demonstration!
+More Info

 If you’re ready to get into the holiday spirit, you’ll want to put this one on your calendar!
-Join us at the Yorktown Waterfront from 6 to 8 p.m. for the 25th Annual Lighted Boat Parade.
+Head to the Yorktown Waterfront for the Annual Lighted Boat Parade.
 Pre-parade festivities start at 6 p.m. and include caroling around a beach bonfire, a musical performance by the Fifes & Drums of York Town, and complimentary hot cider.

 The boats will finish out the evening, as they make their way down the river in a dazzling show of lights that starts at 7 p.m.
 This annual event has been a community tradition for more than two decades, and brings neighbors together to celebrate the season.

 As an added safety precaution, families are encouraged to bring flashlights to assist in navigation around town at night.
 No rain dates are scheduled for the holiday weekend events.
 In the event weather conditions pose a threat, please call the York County event weather hotline for the most current information at 757.890.3520.
-This event is sponsored by the Yorktown Lighted Boat Parade Committee.
+This event is sponsored by the Yorktown Foundation.
+Info

 Cookies with Santa